HVAC Mechanics

 HVAC mechanics are at risk of asbestos exposure every time they work in a building that contains asbestos.
 While asbestos isn’t used in new construction buildings and homes today, it is still present in many of the older structures that HVAC mechanics service.

 When left alone, asbestos is a safe material.
 However, when asbestos is disrupted through any sort of handling or movement, fibers are released into the air.
-These asbestos fibers can be inhaled or ingested by HVAC mechanics, putting them at risk for asbestos-related diseases like mesothelioma.
+These asbestos fibers can be breathed in or swallowed by HVAC mechanics, putting them at risk for asbestos-related diseases like mesothelioma.

 To this day, HVAC mechanics encounter many materials that may contain asbestos, including: